mphammer/SimpleGains/README.md

 Then...
 if you want to gain muscle and your weight isn't going up then you need to eat more.

-If you want to lose muscle and your weight isn't going down then you need to eat less.
+If you want to lose fat and your weight isn't going down then you need to eat less.

 ## Quick Start